ONSdigital/Statistical-Method-Specifications/thousand_pounds_correction.md

 Where *y<sub>i, q, t</sub>* is the returned value for the principal question *q* and *y<sub>i, q, t-1</sub>* is its corresponding previous period value.
 Previous period data may be a clean response, impute or constructed data.

-If the ratio lies within the limits, then no thousand pounds error is detected; else a thousand pounds error has been identified.
+If the ratio lies within, and not equal to, the limits, then a thousand pounds error is detected; else a thousand pounds error has not been identified.